-Today, available first principles codes have possibilities for much more sophisticated phonon model calculations and possibilities for transforming the calculated wavefunctions into standardized Wannier functions, which is expected to increase the portability of an MC code between different first principles codes.
-Furthermore, the recent introduction of automated Brillouin zone "backfolding" software for an alternative treatment of disordered alloys is expected to make it possible for us to use a broader range of more appropriate first principles codes as input to our MC simulator.
+Today, available first principles codes have possibilities for much more sophisticated phonon model calculations and possibilities for transforming the calculated wavefunctions into standardized Wannier functions, which is expected to increase the portability of an MC code between different first principles packages.

-Students interested in this project will work with first principles electronic structure codes and develop adaptations of these codes to MC transport simulation.
+Students interested in this project will work with first principles electronic structure codes and develop adaptations of these codes to MC simulation, emphasizing the main scattering mechanisms.